yuxblank/RNgDynamics/README.md

 - Lazy load modules and components without Angular Router
-- Project lazy loaded components using a simple directive `rngLazyLoaded`
-- Cached modules and components that once loaded are kept in memory. (optionally can be non-cached)
+- Project lazy loaded components using a simple directive `rngLazyLoaded` 0- Modules and components are cached in memory (optionally Module Factories can be non-cached)
-- Load lazy components by type of by a named key string you define
+- Load lazy components by type or by a named key string you define
-- Create endlessly lazy-loading capabilities in your Angular applications or libraries by wiring your own lazy loading logic
+- Create endlessly lazy-loading capabilities in your Angular applications and libraries by wiring your own lazy loading logic

 ## Usage